BlackHC/mdp/docs/whitepaper.md

 ---
-title: An MDP environment for the OpenAI Gym
+title: MDP environments for the OpenAI Gym
 author: Andreas Kirsch <blackhc@gmail.com>
 abstract: |
  The OpenAI Gym provides researchers and enthusiasts with simple to use environments for reinforcement learning.
 Even the simplest environment have a level of complexity that can obfuscate the inner workings of RL approaches and make debugging difficult.
- This whitepaper describes a Python framework that makes it very easy to create simple Markov-Decision-Process environments programmatically by specifying state transitions and rewards of deterministic and non-deterministic MDPs in a domain-specific language in Python.
+ This whitepaper describes a Python framework^[<https://github.com/BlackHC/mdp>] that makes it very easy to create simple Markov-Decision-Process environments programmatically by specifying state transitions and rewards of deterministic and non-deterministic MDPs in a domain-specific language in Python.
 It then presents results and visualizations created with this MDP framework.
 link-citations: True
 colorlinks: True
 ---